thenaonao/Python-song-generator/README.md

 # Python-song-generator
-A python program that can generate a Midi file. . .
+A python program that can generate a raw audio file. . .